basitrather/Javascript/README.md

 ## Introduction

 This repository is a personal collection of JavaScript exercises, examples, and notes.
 It’s structured to help me systematically learn JavaScript, starting from the basics and gradually covering more advanced topics.
 I will continually update the repository as I progress, adding more topics and examples for better understanding.

-## Folder Structure

-This repository is organized into folders, each focusing on a specific JavaScript concept:

-- **Arrays**: Contains examples and exercises related to array manipulation in JavaScript.
-- **Loops**: Includes code samples demonstrating various looping constructs.
-- **Objects**: Features examples on object creation and manipulation.
-- **Functions**: Provides examples on how to create and use functions in JavaScript.
-- **Conditionals**: Contains examples of how to use `if`, `else`, `switch`, and ternary operators.

-Each folder contains:
-1. `.js` files with practical examples and exercises.
-2. A `README.md` file providing an overview of the concepts covered within the folder.

 ## Learning Topics